bimanpaulsamsung/st-device-sdk-c-ref/README.md

 - For instructions to set up and build SmartThings Device SDK for Ubuntu, please refer to [Ubuntu setup](doc/ubuntu_setup.md)

+- For instructions to set up and build SmartThings Device SDK for Raspberry Pi OS, please refer to [Raspi_os setup](doc/raspi_os_setup.md)

 ### Build

 1. Download the Device SDK Reference source code.
 Basically, this reference will download the ported original chipset vendor's SDKs as submodules in the `bsp` directory through the `setup.py` script.
 If a chipset vendor's SDK does not exist as git format, you can manually copy it under the `bsp` directory.